 I have thought, though, being a trapeze artist would be a real kick.
 It would be fun to wake up one morning and be on a flying team.
 But I’m certainly not willing to train for years and years to be able to do it.

-Lay over in the Nicaraguan wilderness.
+Layover in the Nicaraguan wilderness.

 We were waiting for the six seater to drift over the hills and collect the next group to be flown into Costa Rica.
 Fuselage lined both sides of the rough short rural landing strip.
 I remember looking hard and imagining that THAT piece was still smoking!
 We were several people with diverse accents.
 Someone casually mentioned the most beautiful beach in the world.
 Then each in turn told of their sanctuary.
 Very specific places, on the other side of the world, on the fifty-five degree parallel, south of Bombay, second sand arch on the left.
 People pulled out paper pads and took down obscure directions to hideaways as though they were going to travel there next week.
-The scene had the flavor of a group of Dead Heads taking down concert notes.
+The scene had all the flavor of a group of Dead Heads scribbling down concert notes.

 Travel is a bug that, once bitten, becomes an addiction.